ACERAC: Efficient reinforcement learning in fine time discretization: Introduction

 \section{Introduction}

-The subject of this paper is reinforcement learning (RL) \citep{2018sutton+1}.
+The subject of this paper is reinforcement learning (RL) \cite{2018sutton+1}.
 This field offers methods of learning to make sequential decisions in dynamic environments.
 One application of such methods is the literal implementation of ``machine learning'', i.e., enabling machines and software to learn optimal behavior instead of being programmed.

-The usual goal of RL methods is to optimize a~policy that samples an action on the basis of the~current state of a~learning agent.
+The usual goal of RL methods is to optimize a~policy that samples an action based on the~current state of a~learning agent.
 The only stochastic dependence between subsequent actions is through state transition: the action moves the agent to another state, which determines the distribution of another action.
 The main analytical tools in RL are based on this lack of other dependence between actions.
 For example, for a~given policy, its value function expresses the expected sum of discounted rewards the agent may expect starting from a~given state.
 The sum of rewards does not depend on actions taken before the given state has been reached.
 Hence, only the given state and the policy matter.

-Lack of dependence between actions beyond state transition leads to several difficulties.
-In the physical implementation of RL, e.g. in robotics, it usually means that white noise is added to control actions.
+Lack of dependence between actions beyond state transition leads to the following difficulties.
+In the physical implementation of RL, e.g., in robotics, the lack of dependence usually means that white noise is added to control actions.
 However, this makes control discontinuous and subject to constant rapid changes.
-In addition, this is often impossible to implement, since electric motors to execute these actions can not change their output too quickly.
-Even if it is possible, it requires a~lot of energy, makes the controlled system shake, and exposes it to damages.
+In addition, this is often impossible to implement since electric motors to execute these actions can not change their output too quickly.
+Even if such control is possible, it requires large amounts of energy, makes the controlled system shake, and exposes it to damages. \IEEEpubidadjcol

-Control frequency for real-life robots can be much higher than that of simulated environments for which RL methods are designed.
-The typical frequency of the control signal for environments commonly used as benchmarks for RL algorithms range from 20 to 60 Hz \citep{OpenAI}, while the control frequency considered for real-life robots is 10 times higher, from 200 to 500 Hz \citep{1987Khosla} and can be even higher, up to 1000 Hz \citep{2013Schrimpf}.
-Therefore, finer time discretization should be considered to make RL more suitable for robotics.
+Control frequency for real-life control systems can be much higher than that of simulated environments for which RL methods are designed.
+The typical frequency of the control signal for environments commonly used as benchmarks for RL algorithms ranges from 20 to 60 Hz \cite{2016brockman+6}, while the control frequency considered for real-life robots is 10 times higher, from 200 to 500 Hz \cite{1987Khosla} and can be even higher, up to 1000 Hz \cite{2013Schrimpf}.
+Therefore, finer time discretization should be considered to make RL more suitable for automation and robotics.